thr3m/movu/README.md

 ## English

 ### Project Description
 This project is a backend/API service built with Django, designed for fleet management.
-It provides functionalities to register drivers and cars, and to retrieve the location of a specific driver, which is obtained from an external API.
+It provides functionalities to register drivers and cars, and to retrieve the location of a specific driver, which is obtained from an external API ([CountriesNow](https://countriesnow.space)).

 ### Technologies Used
 *   **Backend:** Django 4.2 (used for dependency compatibility), Django REST Framework